Schweitzer-Engineering-Laboratories/fixedpoint/docs/source/context-management.rst

     6) x.rounding='nearest'

 *******************************************************************************
-Context Preload
+Context Initialization
 *******************************************************************************

-In addition to saving off the current context of `FixedPoint` objects, the :pyref:`with statement <compound_stmts.html#with>` can also preload the new context for you.
+In addition to saving off the current context of `FixedPoint` objects, the :pyref:`with statement <compound_stmts.html#with>` can also initialize the new context for you.
 Given ``x``, ``y``, and ``z`` below,

-..  doctest:: context manager - preload
+..  doctest:: context manager - initialization

     >>> x = FixedPoint(-1)
     >>> y = FixedPoint(1, mismatch_alert='error')